robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 - Variables_ can contain any kind of objects as values, and variables used as arguments are passed to keywords as-is.
 - Keywords can themselves `convert arguments they accept`__ to other types.
-- It is possible to specify argument types explicitly using Python 3 `function annotations`__ or the `@keyword decorator`__.
+- It is possible to specify argument types explicitly using `function annotations`__ or the `@keyword decorator`__.
 In these cases Robot Framework converts arguments automatically.
 - Automatic conversion is also done based on `keyword default values`__.
+- Libraries can register `custom argument converters`_.
 - Arguments to `Java keywords`__ are converted based on argument type information.